iamdtang/react-concurrency/README.md

 > Warning: setState(...): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 This is a no-op.
 Please check the code for the YourComponent component.

-This can happen when a callback from an asynchronous operation gets executed but the component has been unmounted.
 There are a few ways to deal with this in React.
 Read about them [here](https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html).

 In Ember, there is an addon called [ember-concurrency](http://ember-concurrency.com/) to help with this problem.
-This library attempts to do the same but for React components while keeping a similar API. __This is still a WIP.__
+This library attempts to do the same but for React components while keeping a similar API.

+`react-concurrency` also provides derived state.
+Have you ever written flags on your state like `isRunning`? `react-concurrency` gives you the concepts of tasks which expose derived state like `isRunning` and `isIdle`.

-## Example
+## Example 1

+This example shows how tasks get automatically canceled when the component they live on is destroyed.

-Imagine you have an `AsyncButton` component that takes an asynchronous function that returns a promise.
+Imagine you have an `AsyncButton` component that takes an asynchronous function that returns a promise, in this case `save`.
 As the promise transitions through its different states, the button's label changes.

 ```jsx
 <AsyncButton